yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/reference/yb-voyager-cli.md

 ### --start-clean

-For the export phase, cleans the exported schema/data in the export-dir.
+For the export phase, starts a fresh schema export during export schema after clearing the `schema` directory, and a fresh data export during export data after clearing `data` directory.

-For the import phase, starts a fresh import of schema during import schema and clears the previous state of import data, and starts a fresh import of data on the target database.
+For the import phase, starts a fresh import of schema during import schema  on the target for the schema present in the `schema` directory.

-For import data file, starts a fresh import of a data file into a table in the target database.
+For import data or import data file, the flag starts a fresh import with data files present in the `data` directory and if any table on the target database is non-empty, it prompts whether you want to continue the import without the truncating those tables.
+If yes, then yb-voyager starts ingesting the data present in the data files with upsert mode.

-Note: Because Voyager uses upsert mode during data import, if the target tables are not empty and they have a Primary Key, you should have no problems when using this flag, as column values will be updated.
-For tables with no Primary Key, you should exclude them using `--exlcude-table-list` to avoid duplicate data, if any, or truncate those tables manually before using the `start-clean` flag.
+For tables with no primary key, you should exclude them using [--exlcude-table-list](#exclude-table-list) to avoid duplicate data, if any, or truncate those tables manually before using the `start-clean` flag.

 ### --table-list